JimmyThePro/einstein-quiz/README.md

 # **Einstein Quiz**
 "Einstein Quiz" is a site with Albert Einstein questions.
 This fun quiz site is for people that want to try their knowledge of Albert Einsten's life, and of course for quiz addicted people.
-This site have 10 questions of Einstein... can't wait? ...go try this quiz now: https://jimmythepro.github.io/einstein-quiz/
+This site have 10 questions, with four answer options each, and one of them is the correct answer.... can't wait? ...go try this quiz now: https://jimmythepro.github.io/einstein-quiz/
 <br/><br/>

 ![quiz will work in any media browser](assets/images/responsive.png)